augustoibarrola/portfolio-page/README.md

     - [ ] description in each should be about work done in particular technology and other related technologies
     - [x] ~~description should be coming from the right, not centered~~
     - [ ] cards should have scrollreveal functionality
-    - [ ] images should come from ./assets/images, not URL links